 If your first move when you're hungover is to reach for a bottle of aspirin, you have the right idea.
 Anti-inflammatory drugs may not do much to stop the underlying causes of your condition, but they can suppress your symptoms long enough for you to get out of bed without feeling like your head's been replaced with an anvil.
 On top of easing headaches and muscle pain, there's another reason these pills are good for hangovers: They may directly combat alcohol's inflammatory effects.
 But there's one over-the-counter painkiller you should never take while or after consuming alcohol, and that's Tylenol.
 Any drug that uses acetaminophen will only further abuse your recovering liver.

-While this is definitely the least helpful of all suggestions, in 2005 an article in the BMJ looked at 15 studies of hangover cures, noting that "the paucity of randomised controlled trials is in stark contrast to the plethora of ‘hangover cures' marketed on the internet."
+While this is definitely the least helpful of all suggestions, in 2005 an article in the BMJ looked at 15 studies of hangover cures, noting that "the paucity of randomized controlled trials is in stark contrast to the plethora of ‘hangover cures' marketed on the internet."
 Their conclusion?
 "No compelling evidence exists to suggest that any conventional or complementary intervention is effective for preventing or treating alcohol hangover.
-The most effective way to avoid the symptoms of alcohol induced hangover is to practise abstinence or moderation."
+The most effective way to avoid the symptoms of alcohol induced hangover is to practice abstinence or moderation."